pymor/pymor/docs/source/tutorial_optimization.rst

 changing the parameter functional :math:`\theta_{\mathcal{J}}` can already result in a very different non-convex output functional.

-In order to record some data in the optimization, we also define two helpful functions for recording and reporting the results.
+In order to record some data during the optimization, we also define two helpful functions for recording and reporting the results.

 .. jupyter-execute::